REGIONAL NODE -

 The Node for the Caribbean region launched in November 2022, with a call to Early Career Ocean Professionals across the diverse Islands, nations and states in the Carribean to connect through a collective ECOP Programme network.

-Dr. Dayne Buddo is the Caribbean Node Coordinator
+Dr. Dayne Buddo is the Caribbean Regional Node Coordinator

 As the Director of Global Ocean Policy at Georgia Aquarium, Dayne is responsible for deepening its service to the community at the local, state, national and international levels.
 Georgia Aquarium is an IUCN Center for Species Survival and also a UN Decade Collaborative Center for Ocean-Climate Solutions.